-- (1) Any person who disobeys an Order of the Council or wilfully interrupts the sitting of the Council may be declared guilty of contempt by the Council. - (2) The President will direct the Usher of the Black Rod to take into custody any person declared guilty of contempt.
+- (1) Any person who disobeys an order of the Council or wilfully interrupts the sitting of the Council may be declared guilty of contempt by the Council. - (2) The President will direct the Usher of the Black Rod to take into custody any person declared guilty of contempt.

-22.06 Admission of Assembly Members
+22.06 Admission of Assembly members

-Members of the Assembly may only be admitted to the Council Chamber by order of the President.
+Members of the Assembly may only be admitted to the floor of the Council Chamber by order of the President.